adambard/learnxinyminutes-docs/bash.html.markdown

 # But not like this:
 VARIABLE = "Some string"
 # Bash will decide that VARIABLE is a command it must execute and give an error
+# because it can't be found.

+# Or like this:
+Variable= 'Some string'
+# Bash will decide that 'Some string' is a command it must execute and give an
-# because it couldn't be found.
+# error because it can't be found.
+(In this case the 'Variable=' part is seen
+# as a variable assignment valid only for the scope of the 'Some string'
+# command.)

 # Using the variable:
 echo $VARIABLE